Univ-Wyo-Education/S20-2150/McRun/issues.md

 			showLogicProbe ( true );									// Display the Modal											2261 call from infoOn1('logic-probe') (button click)
 		function SubmitButton_for_LogicProbeModal() {					// Submit For: Display the Logic Probe Modal function drawLpLine() {											// Display lines/values from lpData
-	1. When pick a line, display a count at the bottom of # picked, # left, catch each "pick"
-	2. Connected wires - and list them - verify this.
+	++1.
+When pick a line, display a count at the bottom of # picked, # left, catch each "pick" ++2.
+Connected wires - and list them - verify this.

+	1. Check that display of "Bus" displays a 0x4000

-2. Split McRun/mm_*.html test code into setup/run/check
+2. Split McRun/mm....html test code into setup/run/check

-3. Reveiw mm* for what to do next
 	4. Convert existing test cases into { setup | run | verify } and figure out a way to do these with the new User Interface.
 		- on "Halt" run the validation of the test - if test is turned on

 5. Save the selected logic-probe lines in local storage - reload on restart.
-6. Video of running a test - 1st video of using MC machine
-7. Video of Microcode - and how it works

 8. Add "help" to tests - paint into text area the "code" that is to be run - and what to click next [ tick ] if checked.

 9. Setup a "real" server with this on it -  (4hrs) (set some domain t5432z.com to point to it?)
 	- aws free tear ec2?
 	- $5 a month ?
 	aws/ec2.micro - ubuntu - 1cp free 750hrs a month.
+	1. A "push" to server.

+3. Reveiw mm... for what to do next

 10. One Note...

+VIDEO:
+6. Video of running a test - 1st video of using MC machine
+7. Video of Microcode - and how it works